What employers must do

 What employers can choose to do

-Employers are allowed to delay the date they enrol you in a workplace pension, by up to three months from the deadline given to them by the government.
+Employers are allowed to delay the date they enrol you in a workplace pension, by up to three months.

 If your employer does delay, they have to tell you in writing.
 If you want to join your workplace pension in the meantime, your employer must accept your request.